-Three additional parameters have to be added the ini file
+Three parameters have to be added to the ini file

-For installing cPGuard on multiple servers with similar configuration you can first install on a server, copy the ini file created during installtion automatically containing the enhance auth tokens onto the new servers and provide the path as a parameter to the installation script.
+For installing cPGuard on multiple servers with similar configurations you can first install on a server, copy the ini file created during installation automatically containing the enhance auth tokens onto the new servers and provide the path as a parameter to the installation script.